Urban-Informatics-Lab/udi-proximity-relationship-learning/README.md

 This folder contains the data files on which we tests our framework.
 The folder contains the following 4 sub-folders:

--Polygon --> contains all polygon element files -Linear --> contains all linear element files
+-Polygon --> contains all polygon element files<br>
+-Linear --> contains all linear element files<br>
--Point --> contains all point element files
+-Point --> contains all point element files<br>
--Block --> contains one file each (containing segments of corresponding linear elements) for all linear element files
+-Block --> contains one file each (containing segments of corresponding linear elements) for all linear element files<br>

 The 4 sub-folders inside this folder should be stored in the same directory as relationship_learning.py